Akuli/jou/README.md

 <details> <summary>MacOS</summary>

-MacOS support is somewhat new.
-Please create an issue if something doesn't work.

 1. Install Git, make and LLVM 15.
     If you do software development on MacOS, you probably already have Git and make, because they come with Xcode Command Line Tools.